callstackincubator/rock/packages/cli/README.md

 ## Installation

-Rock is designed for incremental adoption.
-Whether you're just starting with React Native in your iOS or Android app, or want to migrate from the React Native Community CLI, you can do it step by step.
+Choose your path based on your current situation:

-### Migrating an existing Community CLI project
+### Creating a new project

+> [!TIP]
+> For **new projects**, we recommend starting with [Expo](https://expo.dev) for the best developer experience and similar remote caching capabilities.
+Rock is designed for teams who have outgrown the Community CLI.

-To migrate an existing project, open a terminal in your project root and run:
+To create a fresh React Native app with Rock, open a terminal and run:

 ```shell
 npm create rock
 ```

-### Creating a new project
+### Migrating an existing Community CLI project

-To create a fresh React Native app with Rock, open a terminal and run:
+To migrate an existing project, open a terminal in your project root and run:

 ```shell
 npm create rock